WHAT IS YERBA MATE TEA?

 YERBA MATE PREPARATION IN OTHER WAYS

 On our site, you can find a Yerba mate recipe that will suit you.
-There are a number of ways how to do it.
+There are a number of ways how to perpare it.
+Are you still wondering what is Yerba mate and how to best prepare it?
 One may purchase yerba mate tea bags.
 The tea bags seep in hot water.
 Eventually, one can make iced tea.
 People also use the tea bags to make sun tea.
 Simply, put the tea bags in a pitcher of water and place it in the sun.
 The sun brews the tea.
-Believe it or not, yerba mate can be made in a coffee maker.
+Believe it or not, it can be made in a coffee maker and still derive the yerba mate benefits.
 The machine is not able to extract as many nutrients as in the traditional method.
 However, it makes a good, nutritious drink.

 This tea is made in either a cup or the traditional gourd.
 The gourd is preferred for maximum nutrient extraction as it compresses the mate against the bombilla, which allows for a richer flavor.
 Those who prefer this drink like it in larger gourds.